AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Put_Line ("Found 3 in index #" & Natural'Image (Res) & " of array");
     end Use_Find;

-However, if ``Find`` is formally verified, then its postcondition is checked for all possible inputs as well.
-Static verification can also be attempted earlier than testing in the development as it works modularly on a per subprogram basis.
-For example, in the code shown above, ``Use_Find`` can be formally verified even before the subprogram ``Find`` has a body.
+However, if ``Find`` is formally verified, that verification checks its postcondition for all possible inputs.
+During development, you can attempt such verification earlier than testing since it's performed modularly on a per-subprogram basis.
+For example, in the code shown above, you can formally verify ``Use_Find`` even before you write the body for subprogram ``Find``.

 Advanced Contracts
 ---------------------------------------------------------------------

-As contracts for functional correctness are usually more involved than contracts for program integrity, they more often require the use of the new forms of expressions introduced by the Ada 2012 standard.
-In particular, quantified expressions, which allow to specify properties that should hold for all or for at least one element of a range, come in handy when specifying properties for arrays.
+Contracts for functional correctness are usually more complex than contracts for program integrity, so they more often require you to use the new forms of expressions introduced by the Ada 2012 standard.
+In particular, quantified expressions, which allow you to specify properties that must hold for all or for at least one element of a range, come in handy when specifying properties of arrays.

-As contracts become more complex, it can be useful to introduce new abstractions in order to improve their readability.
-Expression functions are a good means to this end as their body can stay in the package's specification.
+As contracts become more complex, you may find it useful to introduce new abstractions to improve the readability of your contracts.
+Expression functions are a good means to this end because you can retain their bodies in your package's specification.

-Finally, some properties that are more invariants over data than properties of subprograms, may be cumbersome to express as subprogram's contracts.
-Type predicates, which should hold for every object of a given type, are usually a better match for this purpose.
-As an example:
+Finally, some properties, especially those better described as invariants over data than as properties of subprograms, may be cumbersome to express as subprogram contracts.
+Type predicates, which must hold for every object of a given type, are usually a better match for this purpose.
+Here's an example.

 .. code:: ada spark-report-all